Please note this information was for the cancelled 2020 Show. Information for the 2021 Show will be released in the Autumn.

 Vic Ellis’s roving One Man Band

 Vic is popular with all ages and suitable for a wide range of events and venues.
 A unique performer, covered with over 20 instruments, he sings and dances to his own music.
 Vic’s repertoire is very impressive and includes traditional airs, sea shanties, cockney songs, etc., etc. Smiles are guaranteed.
-Vic wandered the Showground helping to create a party atmosphere.
+Vic will be wandering the Showground helping to create a party atmosphere.

 Kentish Morris Dancers

-Browse, buy and be entertained at the Antique and Vintage Market in the John Hendry Pavilion.
+Browse, buy and be entertained at the Antique and Vintage Village in the John Hendry Pavilion.
 A vibrant area bursting with antique, vintage, retro, collectable, shabby chic, preloved, upcycled and bizarre items.
-Plus upholstery demonstrations, a chill area, music and quick craft ideas for adults and children – all with a bygone theme.
+There will also be a selection of fantastic vintage entertainers throughout the three days.

 The traditional funfair is a nostalgic nod to days gone by when funfairs were built by craftsmen and travelled the country.
-The Kent County Show had an exciting blend of rides and stalls that tests your skills and give you plenty of thrills!
+The Kent County Show will have an exciting blend of rides and stalls that test your skills and give you plenty of thrills!